MelonKony/millmint/content/utopia/society/state/government/commonwealth/security.md

 {{<outline>}}
 ### Public Security Directorate

-The *Public Security Directorate* (POSEC) is primarily tasked with intelligence related to public security, and is closely linked to the domestic intelligence-gathering activities of [HO/NI](#home-office-honi).
+The *Public Security Directorate* (Cosevac, or POSEC) is primarily tasked with intelligence related to public security, and is closely linked to the domestic intelligence-gathering activities of [HO/NI](#home-office-honi).
 POSEC is a directorate that primarily services the interests of the public, which distinguishes it from [National Intelligence](#national-intelligence-directorate) amd [SESEC](#state-security-directorate).
 To this end, it coordinates closely with the [Police of the Parliament](/utopia/society/state/government/interior/defence/#police-of-the-parliament) to conduct operations against terrorism, smuggling, organised crime and civil unrest.

 * **General Office**: POSEC administration.
 * **TERSEC Bureau**: Counterterrorism intelligence and operations.